2025ParallelGraph/2025parallelgraph.github.io/proposal.md

 ### If the work goes slowly

-We plan to create a baseline of a greedy sequential algorithm which iterates through each node and assigns it the label with the lowest id that is not shared by any already colored neighbors.
+- Create a baseline of a greedy sequential algorithm which iterates through each node and assigns it the label with the lowest id that is not shared by any already colored neighbors.

-We plan to implement the synchronous version of algorithm 1 from [1] in OpenMP.
+- Implement the synchronous version of algorithm 1 from [1] in OpenMP.

-We also plan to write test cases utilizing a few different graphs.
-We plan to do the testing on both GHC and PSC.
+- Test cases utilizing a few different graphs.We plan to do the testing on both GHC and PSC.

 ### Plan to Achieve

-We want to create an implementation of both the synchronous and asynchronous versions of algorithm 1 and 2 from [1] in OpenMP.
+- Implementation of both the synchronous and asynchronous versions of algorithm 1 and 2 from [1] in OpenMP.

-We want to write test cases for the algorithm utilizing a variety of graphs, including generated ones and ones from real world datasets.
+- Test cases for the algorithm utilizing a variety of graphs, including generated ones and ones from real world datasets.
 We want to see how algorithm performance relates to graph structure.
 We plan to do the testing on both GHC and PSC.

 ### Hope to Achieve

-We want to produce a modification of algorithm 2 where step 2, the refining of the pseudo coloring, is repeated more than once.
-We will repeat either a number of times given by the user as an argument or more than once.
+- A modification of algorithm 2 where step 2 of the pseudocode as presented in [1] (the refining of the pseudo coloring) is repeated several times.
+We will repeat either a number of times given by the user as an argument or until convergence.

-If we are well ahead of schedule, we plan to also reimplement algorithm 1 and possibly algorithm 2 on a GPU in cuda.
+- A modification of the algorithms where some nodes in the input graph are already colored and are not permitted to be recolored.

 ## Platform Choice

 We plan to use OpenMP on the GHC and PSC machines.
-A common application of graph coloring is scheduling tasks on a parallel.
+A common application of graph coloring is scheduling tasks on a parallel machine.
 We are aiming to create a graph coloring algorithm that could be used by someone working on a single node machine.
 While message passing is good for clusters, a shared address model is better for a single node.

 Using message passing, we would need to replicate a lot of data.
 Threads need to be able to access nodes being processed by other threads because those nodes could be neighbors.
 This would mean that every thread would need to maintain copies of all the neighbors of the nodes it is assigned.